loganripplinger/potablewater/README.md

 # Export the submissions data to csv

-Via the command line, "cd" to the location of the database (the project directory).
+Via the command line, `cd` to the location of the database (the project directory).
 Then, use the following command:
 ```bash
 sqlite3 -header -csv memer.db "select * from posts;" > out.csv
 ```